diioriod/PlumeModel-Hotcross/README.md

 To run the model:
 Start with the shell script Hotcross-SAPELO2.sh to see how to compile the code and run

+The code and input files will produce the data for Exp 1 described in the paper

+DanteExp1.case ! input variables for the model run, case.inc must include this file name

 Output data files consist of:
 cfl.out  ! maxu, minu, maxv, minv, maxwm, minw, mtime: max and min velocities with their time to make sure the flows are reasonable

-DanteExp1.case ! input variables for the model run, case.inc must include this file name

 DanteExp1.cone_values2to25.nc   !
-1 sec output for turbulence analysis
+1 sec output for turbulence analysis: very large file of the order 200 GBytes

 DanteExp1.nc  !
-1 hourly output
+1 hourly output: large file with size approximately 30 GBytes

-DanteExp1snapshot.nc ! sample output taken at the top of the hour
+DanteExp1snapshot.nc ! sample output taken at the top of the hour and only 274 MBytes

 DanteExp1.out ! standard output to a file